 The Great Migration’s mind-boggling scope and raw beauty are on full display throughout the year beginning in Tanzania with the wildebeest tending to congregate in February where the birth of some 300,000 calves takes place.
 When the grass dries up the herds start to migrate North towards the Grumeti and Serengeti National Parks then culminate in the explosive river crossings as the migration hits the Maasai Mara Game Reserve in August or September.
 These are completely unpredictable so you will either need loads of patience or if you’re lucky, you may witness three or four high-drama crossings in one day with the feast-or-famine crocs licking their chops for four months of the year.
 The herds then turn the corner and head back toward the Serengeti, as the rainy season starts in Tanzania between October and December.

-Experience the migration from the heart of the iconic Serengeti or in your own luxury mobile camp situated deep inside the Massai Mara Game Reserve.
-Float above it in an early morning hot air balloon safari or driving through the centre of herds of wildebeest, some thousands strong, in your own private 4×4 vehicle.
+Experience the migration from our exclusive tented camps – in the heart of the iconic Serengeti at Osero Camp or Luxury Mobile Camp situated deep inside the Massai Mara Game Reserve.
 Whichever way you choose to experience it, add the migration to your bucket list, it is not to be missed.

 Great Wildebeest Migration – A Guide